How to use self-drilling screws? Step by Step Tutorial

 Once we have set aside the matter of making the correct choice, the second and equally important aspect of how to use self-drilling screws is the installation.
 The importance being that it correlates with the longevity of not only the self-drilling screws in itself, but the structural integrity of the joined material, and lifespan of the structure as a whole.

 Basic guidelines on how to use self-drilling screws are:

-- Check the maximum recommended RPM (Rounds Per Minute) allowed during drill & drive.
-Exceeding the maximum RPM recommend by manufacturers during drill & drive is a recipe for disaster, as it will most definitely result in tip burnout and failure.
+4. Check the maximum recommended RPM (Rounds Per Minute) allowed during drill & drive.
+Exceeding the maximum RPM recommended by manufacturers during drill & drive is a recipe for disaster, as it will most definitely result in tip burnout and failure.
 Always err on the safe end and use a hand-tool with a torque limiter.